 Every Five Things I’ve Learned session is a deliberately handmade, personal class designed to share the essential ideas and experiences of a lifetime.
 No two classes are alike, but every class first takes place live, online.
 We make the video archive of each session available soon after.

-New to Five Things I’ve Learned?
-Every class takes place live, online.
-The video archive of each session is available on demand soon after.
-Miss a live session and you can easily view it later, whenever and wherever you like.
-(Explore our growing list of archived classes by clicking “All Classes” in the menu bar at upper right of the menubar on top of every page.
+Miss a live session and you can easily view it on-demand, whenever and wherever you like.
+(Explore our growing list of archived classes by clicking “All Classes” in the upper right of the menubar on top of every page.
 You can also purchase on-demand access to the 100+ classes offered during our first four years with our discounted Multi Pass.)

-If you like what you see, we encourage you to register for our newsletter, which will ensure that you’re among the first to know about just-announced live classes, and about classes coming soon.
-Season Three begins this September.
-We invite you to join us!
+If you like what you see, register for our newsletter to ensure that you’re among the first to know about the latest upcoming classes.